bmcguir2/simulate_lte/readme.txt

 Converts the current observations from Jy/beam to K, given a beam size bmaj and bmin in arcseconds, and a center frequency in GHz.
 This assumes the beam size is constant over the entire range; so if you've loaded in observations from multiple cubes that have different sizes, it's not going to be completely accurate.
 It would be better to load in one cube at a time, covert it, and write it back out

+> cavity_ftmw = True

+This will tell the code to enable Cavity FTMW simulation mode, and produce Doppler doublets of every transition, rather than single lines.
+It uses two parameters, cavity_dV to set the linewidth of the lines to something reasonable for the instrument (defaults to 0.13 km/s, good in Ne at 15 GHz) and cavity_split to set the Doppler splitting (defaults to 0.826 km/s *in each direction*.
+The total splitting between two peaks is 1.652 km/s.
+This value good for Ne at 2.5 kTorr backing pressure).

 That's it!
 If you find any issues, please let me know.